-While you can blend flavours in to the mix such as mango, chocolate or caramel I have stuck to light vanilla bean coconut milk and added a sinfully sticky caramel sauce, fresh banana and peanuts.
+While you can blend flavours in to the mix such as mango, chocolate or caramel I have stuck to a light vanilla bean and coconut milk blend and added a sinfully sticky caramel sauce, fresh banana and peanuts.
 All the nostalgia of a soda shop banana spilt made lighter and lovelier with feathery panna cotta.

 So as things get a little more confusing outside of our house amongst the trees we hold on to simple pleasures.
 An old creaky swing and a spoonful of banana split.
 Enjoy.